Exercise Physiology Faculty and Staff

 Teresa Eber Lee, M.S., ES, RCEP

 Teresa teaches ESS 782: Electrocardiography.
 She received her master's degree in Adult Fitness/Cardiac Rehabilitation from the University of Wisconsin–La Crosse and has worked in cardiac and pulmonary rehabilitation for the past 16 years.
 She is currently a faculty member at Winona State University and the director of the Cardiopulmonary Rehabilitation Program.
-Prior to WSU she worked at Gundersen Lutheran in the Clinical Exercise Physiology Department for 11 years and prior to that in Charlotte, NC in diagnostic stress testing and outpatient rehabilitation for 3 years.
+Prior to WSU she worked at Gundersen Medical Center in the Clinical Exercise Physiology Department for 11 years and prior to that in Charlotte, NC in diagnostic stress testing and outpatient rehabilitation for 3 years.
 She is certified as an ACSM Registered Clinical Exercise Physiologist.

 Richard (Rick) Mikat, Ph.D., HFD, FACSM